au-nlp/project-milestone-p2-group-3/README.md

 ### **4. Evaluation**
 - **Intrinsic metrics:**
-  - Topic coherence (UMass / c_v).
-  - Silhouette score and intra-cluster variance
+  - Silhouette score and intra-cluster variance, other clustering measuring metrics
   - Anchor lift, anchor coverage and other anchoring related metrics

 ### **5. Visualization and Interpretation**